tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 Add a third hidden layer with four neurons to the model and highlight the following:

 * Adding layers does not always guarantee better performance.
 Some layers can be redundant if the problem is not complex enough to warrant them.
-Of course, we rarely know this beforehand, and since there is not an analytical way of arriving at the number of layers we should use, the only solution to specifying the "correct" number of layers is to use trial and error.
+Of course, we rarely know this beforehand, and since there is not an easy analytical way of arriving at the number of layers we should use, the only solution to specifying the "correct" number of layers is to use trial and error.

 ![playground_3_layers](Images/playground_3_layers.PNG)

 * Adding more layers than is necessary may cause overfitting, since the model might fit a far more complex function than the one that actually generated the data.

-Ask for volunteers to the questions below as a check for understanding.
+Ask for volunteers to answer the questions below as a check for understanding.

 * What are some examples of classification or regression problems that might benefit from a deep learning model?